+One of the big things that reduce appetite is abstaining from those forbidden snacks.
 Snacking is one of the easiest ways to eat a lot of calories without even realizing it.
 Moreover, if you snack often your appetite will almost always be high.
 Try and keep yourself preoccupied with other things and you’ll notice you stop worrying about food so much.
 If you absolutely must eat a snack, stick to the foods mentioned in the previous tip.

 5. Drink ample amounts of water

+One of the easiest answers for how to decrease your appetite is water.
 By staying properly hydrated and keeping enough liquid in your stomach between meals you create a sense of fullness.
 Being hydrated also promotes healthy digestion of the nutrients in food you eat.
 Drink at least 1 ounce of water for every kilogram of your body weight, per day (2.2lb=1kg).

 6. Spice up your diet

+One of our favorite diet hacks brings a little spice to your life.
 By adding spicy foods to a meal, you not only are more likely to eat less, but also burn more calories (from the thermic effect of food).
 Try adding spices like cayenne pepper to foods.